There's nothing cute about twisted comedy horror The BabyJul 6 | 3 min read

-What is the Britain's Got Talent Golden Buzzer and what does it mean when it's pressed?
+Britain's Got Talent Golden Buzzer: What is it and what happens when it’s pressed?

 All BGT's eager auditionees want to impress the judges so much that they press the Golden Buzzer.
 But what does it mean when they do, and has a Golden Buzzer act ever won the final?

-Britain’s Got Talent is back for its 14th series, as a new crop of acts attempt to convince the judges and public that they have what it takes to become stars.
+After a hiatus, Britain’s Got Talent is back for its 15th series in 2022, as a new crop of acts attempt to convince the judges and public that they have what it takes to become stars.

-As the wannabe stars through the auditions stage, each of them will be crossing their fingers that they impress the judges enough for one of them to press the Golden Buzzer.
+As the wannabe stars through the auditions stage, each of them will be crossing their fingers that they impress either the judges or presenters Ant and Dec enough for one of them to press the Golden Buzzer.

 What is the Britain's Got Talent Golden Buzzer?